Top 10 ERP Books to Help You Make Better Resource Planning

 It’s particularly written for the SAP systems.
 However, you will get a compelling discussion on ERP basics.
 Therefore, the writers examine the core concepts which can be applicable to all ERP environments.
 Then they try to explain how those concepts can play a crucial role in your business processes.
 Some of the major focuses of this book are – active learning, running ERP case-study, and real-world examples.

 Enterprise Resource Planning Concepts

 Co-written by Gene Caiola and Dr. Jill O’Sullivan, this is another top ERP book that can enrich your concepts at ease.
-It discusses all the complex EP elements which you need to know and improve to stay atop of your competitors.
-Furthermore, it discusses a strategic way to make a better decision to select ERP tools you need.
-If shows you how to minimize costs, and reduce ERP implementation risk and improve ROI with a powerful information management system.
+It discusses all the complex EP elements which you need to know and improve to stay at top of your competitors.
+Furthermore, it discusses a strategic way to make a better decision to select the ERP tools you need.
+It shows you how to minimize costs, and reduce ERP implementation risk and improve ROI with a powerful information management system.

 Some of the key chapters explain the advantages of ERP in a changing world, the learning process of the visual enterprise system, complete function analysis with all the possible ERP modules a software may have.
 Then it shows you examples of a handful of ERP implementation that sustains and grows to success.